surgelove/aia_flexible_graph/HUMAN.md

 # Human notes

 This application is part of Aia, our automated trading assistante decentralized system.
+Most of it was developed in a few hours using Github Copilot with GPT-5 Mini and Claude Sonnet 4.
 We do not request any help for now.

 This application, running on ```localhost:app_port``` will display any number of instruments received from a redis stream running on ```redis_port``` with the pattern ```redis_key_pattern```, from the file ```config/main.json```